They were like bookends, the two Pauls. One on each end of my block.

 I went out to the kitchen and stuck my head in the freezer to cool off.
 How refreshing that was.
 I was giving a good amount of thought to running myself a cold bath and soaking.
 Then I thought that maybe I should drive down to the senior citizens’ center.
 Thing was that they closed at six and I would have to come back to the house and sweat.

 Oh, what the hey.
 I’d gotten way to use to living with all these modern conveniences.
 Why when I was a kid, we had no air conditioner.
 And there’d been times when the weather was hotter than this.
 So what was it with this doing without.
 “C’mon, man up,” I said to myself.
 “You’ve gotten too too soft.”

-I walked out on the backporch and grabbed the cat’s water bowl.
-Friskers needed some water so I took it inside and filled it, then back to the porch.
+I walked out on the back porch and grabbed the cat’s water bowl.
+Friskers was thirsty so I took it inside and filled it, then back to the porch.
 I looked out in the back yard.
 Not a bird in sight.
 Even the birds were not happy about the heat.

 There was a breeze on the back porch.
-Looked like we’d get some rain soon.
+Looked like we had some rain on its way.
 Then we’d get more humidity and that would make the heat sticky.
 For the moment I settled into my lawn chair with a glass of ice tea.
 Before I knew it, I was dozing off.

 I woke to a crash.
 Coming from inside the house.
 Had I let Friskers inside?
 Sneaky cat.
 He always got past me.
-I got up and headed inside.
+I headed inside.

 “Friskers, what are you in to now?”

 I walked into the living room.
 Before me stood one of Paul A’s thuggish friends.

 “Now hold on here,” I challenged him.
 “What are you doing in my house?”
 He was bringing out the former cop in me.
 How dare this punk come into my house uninvited.